 - Digital workspace portals are getting all the attention in EUC, but they’re not the only way to work

-- In August 2019, I started a new series of introductory posts on fellow TechTarget site SearchMobileComputing.com.
-Recent articles include why you should get into EMM, plus a canonical definition of EUC.
+In August 2019, I started a new series of introductory posts on fellow TechTarget site SearchMobileComputing.com.
+Some of these include a brief definition of what we mean by “EUC,” and a history of EUC.

 If EMM applies to the mobile half of the current “mobile/cloud era,” identity and access management is how EUC pros deal with the cloud part:

 Mobile security and mobile threat defense

 Mobile devices have a completely different threat model than desktop operating systems.
 See:

 - What we learned about mobile security from real-world mobile threat defense customer data